 For column (d), the weighted average maturity is the sum of the products of the issue price of each maturity and the number of years to maturity (determined separately for each maturity and by taking into account mandatory redemptions), divided by the issue price of the entire issue (from line 21, column (b)).
 For a lease or installment sale, enter instead the total number of years the lease or installment sale will be outstanding.

-For column (e), the yield, as defined in section 148(h), is the discount rate that, when used to compute the present value of all payments of principal and interest to be paid on the obligation, produces an amount equal to the purchase price, including accrued interest.
-See Regulations section 1.148-4 for specific rules to compute the yield on an issue.
+For column (e), the yield, as defined in section 148(h), is the discount rate that, when used to figure the present value of all payments of principal and interest to be paid on the bond, produces an amount equal to the purchase price, including accrued interest.
+See Regulations section 1.148-4 for specific rules to figure the yield on an issue.
 If the issue is a variable rate issue, write "VR" as the yield of the issue.
 For other than variable rate issues, carry the yield out to four decimal places (for example, 5.3125%).
 If the issue is a lease or installment sale, enter the effective rate of interest being paid.

 For a lease or installment sale, write "N/A" in the space to the right of the title for Part IV.